zulip/zulip/help/self-hosted-billing.md

 large number of guest users are very likely to be eligible for a discount.
 If this is your situation, please apply for a discount or email [sales@zulip.com](mailto:sales@zulip.com).

+### Duplicate accounts

+Some servers host multiple organizations, with some individuals having accounts in several of these organizations.
+If you have this setup, the ability to [configure whether guests can see other users](/help/guest-users#configure-whether-guests-can-see-all-other-users) (introduced in Zulip 8.0) may allow you to consolidate into a single Zulip organization.

+If you want to maintain a multi-organization setup with duplicate accounts, you may contact [sales@zulip.com](mailto:sales@zulip.com) to arrange a discounted rate.

 ### Apply for a paid plan discount